mattvr/vr-art-gallery/scripts/README.md

 # scripts

 Scripts for development, deployment, and image processing.
+Run these from the project root.

 # dev.sh